dubzzz/fast-check/README.md

 - `fc.check`: run the property and return an object containing the test status along with other useful details

+**This function has to be awaited in case it is called on an asynchronous property.**

 It should never throw whatever the status of the test.

 It can be parametrized with the same parameters than `fc.assert`.